Hamburger

 Limited liability company (Sociedad Limitada)

-Required to hold annual meeting of shareholders within the first 6 months of the financial year to vote on certain items, such as approval of the annual accounts and allocation of results / distribution of earnings.
+Required to hold annual meeting of shareholders within the 1st 6 months of the financial year to vote on certain items, such as approval of the annual accounts and allocation of results / distribution of earnings.

 Joint-stock company (Sociedad Anónima)